 - It makes 4 rustic and beautiful desserts for everyone to enjoy!

 You'll need the following ingredients to make these delicious Strawberry Rhubarb Galettes:

-- Strawberries & rhubarb: This sweet-tart combo just happens to be in season at the same time and compliment each other super well!
-However, they don't need to be fresh for this recipe.
-You can use fresh or frozen fruit to make these galettes!
-I've started to stock up on rhubarb and freeze the rest so I can have it year-round.
+- Strawberries & rhubarb: You can use fresh or frozen fruit to make these galettes!
+I've started to stock up on rhubarb in the spring and freeze it so I can have it year-round.
 (Tip: wash & dry your fruit before freezing it!)
 Frozen strawberries can be found at most grocery stores at all times.
-If you do use frozen fruit for this, I recommend setting it out to thaw for about 30 minutes.
-Then, slice and measure it!
+If you do use frozen fruit for this, don't thaw it ahead of time.

 - Sugar & lemon juice: Enhance and balance out the sweet & tartness of the fruits!

 - Corn starch: This helps thicken the strawberry rhubarb filling so it holds together better in the galette crust.

 - Flour, salt, sugar, ice water, cold butter: These ingredients make up your crust!
 You'll want to work quickly and keep it as cold as possible.
 I like to cut my butter into tablespoons and then freeze it for at least 20 minutes before adding it to the flour.

 - Egg yolk & demerara sugar (optional but recommended): The egg wash gives the crust a golden color and helps the demerara sugar stick.
 I love the extra bit of sweetness and crunch the coarse sugar adds!

 See recipe card below for a full list of ingredients and measurements.

 - Mix and match different fruits for unlimited variations of this fruit galette!